Fulcrum-x/BBTracklist/README.md

 4. BBCode will be generated and automatically copied to your clipboard

 ## Features
-- Secure key storage using Windows DPAPI
+- Secure credential storage using Windows DPAPI
 - Automatic clipboard copying
 - Track duration formatting
 - Total album length calculation